Dr. Peter Jacob

 Vice-Chair for the sixty-second to sixty-fifth sessions

-Dr. Peter Jacob has been acting Director of the Institute of Radiation Protection at the Helmholtz Zentrum München (HMGU) from 2009 to 2016.
+Dr. Peter Jacob has been acting Director of the Institute of Radiation Protection at the Helmholtz Zentrum München (HMGU) from 2009 to 2016 and Speaker of the Department of Radiation Sciences at HMGU from 2013 to 2015.

 Since several years, Dr. Jacob has been head of the Radiation Risk Committee of the German Commission on Radiological Protection (SSK).
 He coordinated a number of European research projects including EpiRadBio ( www.epiradbio.eu) which combined epidemiology and radiobiology to assess health risks from radiation exposures with low doses.
 His research interests include modelling of radiation-induced pathogenesis and risk analyses.
 He has published more than 200 papers in peer-reviewed journals.